 Leah Lowe (Evergreen Counselling) PG Dip, MBACP

-I am a fully qualified Counsellor & Psychotherapist I am also a registered member of the British Association for Counselling & Psychotherapy (BACP).
+My name is Leah, I am a fully qualified Counsellor & Psychotherapist I am also a registered member of the British Association for Counselling & Psychotherapy (BACP).
 I practice ethically within a confidential and safe setting.

 Grounded in the Person-Centred approach, I work in a way that offers warmth, empathy and integrity, believing that the therapeutic relationship between the client and counsellor is paramount to the counselling process.
 I provide a respectful, supportive relationship that encourages and nurtures personal growth.
 You will be accepted as yourself and can express your true thoughts and emotions without judgement.
 I offer a non-directive approach to counselling, providing you with the freedom to explore what you wish at a pace that is comfortable for you.